coder/code-server/docs/CONTRIBUTING.md

 ## Pull Requests

-Please create a [GitHub Issue](https://github.com/cdr/code-server/issues) for each issue you'd like to address unless the proposed fix is minor.
+Please create a [GitHub Issue](https://github.com/cdr/code-server/issues) to address any issue.
+You can skip this if the proposed fix is minor.

 In your Pull Requests (PR), link to the issue that the PR solves.